-Biah sat with open mouth and ignored the tears that dripped into his plate.
-Why didn’t Mikey do that little ditty again?
+Biah sat with open mouth and ignored the tears that dripped onto his plate.
+Why didn’t Mikey do the little ditty again?
 What kind of horror had he seen?

 “If you insist, my king.”
 Mikey’s face drooped.
 He pointed to the mountains of Gilead.
 “I saw Israel scattered.”
 His mouth twitched, but he took a deep breath and continued.
 “Men dotted the hills like wandering sheep.
 The Lord said, ‘They have no leader.
 Send them home to fend for themselves.’”

 Jehoshaphat sat with open mouth and stared, first at Mikey, then at Ahab.

 Mikey splayed his arms out at his sides and turned his face to the sky.
 “I saw the Lord on his throne with angels left and right.
 The Lord asked, ‘Who will lure Ahab to go die at Ramoth in Gilead?’”

 “One said, ‘Like this.’
 Another, ‘Here’s how.’
 But one angel took center stage.
 ‘I’ll make those Asherah prophets think they’ve discovered Truth.’”

 Biah’s mouth quirked.
 Should be a simple task.

 Mikey waved toward the chorus.
 “So the Lord put this victory dance in the mouths of your puppets here and…and…” Mikey sobbed.